MassoudKargar/Base/README.md

 </p>

 ---
 # Overview

-**Base** is an opinionated application framework for building scalable, maintainable, and enterprise-grade .NET applications.
+Base is a modern application framework for .NET that provides a robust starting point for building scalable, maintainable, and enterprise-grade applications.

-Instead of starting every project from scratch, Base provides a clean and extensible architecture with reusable infrastructure components, allowing developers to focus on business logic rather than project setup.
+It embraces **Clean Architecture**, **Domain-Driven Design (DDD)**, and **CQRS** to promote clear boundaries between business logic and infrastructure concerns.
+The framework includes reusable components, modular project organization, and production-ready conventions that help teams build software faster while maintaining high code quality.

-Whether you're building a REST API, Modular Monolith, or Microservices platform, Base gives you a solid starting point.
+Base is suitable for REST APIs, Modular Monoliths, and Microservice-based systems, making it an ideal foundation for both greenfield projects and enterprise solutions.
 ---

 # Goals